 - Click OK.

-You should see your 3 certificate areas with a border and a gap between each one.
+You should see your 3areas with a border and a gap between each one.

-Now, we need to create the contents for the first certificate.
-Our simple example will use a Word table to lay out our content.
+Now, we need to create the content for the first item.
+Our simple example will use a Microsoft Word table to lay out our content.
 I find it easier to tweak spacing by having items in different table cells.

 - Insert your cursor in the first certificate.